 The Aurora Prize for Awakening Humanity is a global humanitarian award established to recognize modern day heroes and the exceptional impact their actions have made on preserving human life and advancing humanitarian causes.

-The Aurora Prize Selection Committee is chaired by the Director of the Institute of Global Health Innovation at Imperial College London Lord Ara Darzi and includes Nobel Laureates Shirin Ebadi and Leymah Gbowee; former president of Ireland Mary Robinson; human rights activist Hina Jilani; former president of Mexico Ernesto Zedillo; Médecins Sans Frontières co-founder and former foreign minister of France Bernard Kouchner; former U.S. Ambassador to the United Nations Samantha Power; former CEO of Unilever and Co-founder and Chair of IMAGINE Paul Polman; human rights activist and Co-founder of The Sentry John Prendergast; President of the Carnegie Corporation of New York Vartan Gregorian.
-World famous peace and human rights activist Benjamin Ferencz and Academy Award-winning actor and humanitarian George Clooney are the Committee’s Honorary Co-Chairs, and its honorary members include two-time President of Costa Rica and Nobel Laureate Oscar Arias; Artistic and General Director of Mariinsky Theatre and Principal Conductor of the Munich Philharmoniker Valery Gergiev and former foreign minister of Australia and President Emeritus of the International Crisis Group Gareth Evans.
+The Aurora Prize Selection Committee is chaired by the Co-Director of the Institute of Global Health Innovation at Imperial College London Lord Ara Darzi and includes Nobel Laureate Leymah Gbowee; President of Carnegie Corporation of New York Dame Louise Richardson; former president of Ireland Mary Robinson; former president of Mexico Ernesto Zedillo; Pulitzer Prize winner Dele Olojede; former CEO of Unilever and Co-founder and Chair of IMAGINE Paul Polman; human rights activist and Co-founder of The Sentry John Prendergast.
+Academy Award-winning actor and humanitarian George Clooney is the Committee’s Honorary Co-Chair.

-On behalf of the survivors of the Armenian Genocide and in gratitude to their saviors, every year the Aurora Humanitarian Initiative grants a US $1,000,000 award to the Laureate who receives a unique opportunity to continue the cycle of giving by supporting the organizations that have inspired their humanitarian work.
-The Aurora Prize will be awarded annually in Armenia.
+On behalf of the survivors of the Armenian Genocide and in gratitude to their saviors, the Aurora Humanitarian Initiative grants a US $1,000,000 award to the Laureate who receives a unique opportunity to continue the cycle of giving by supporting the organizations that hеlp people in need.

 Nominations for the Aurora Prize can be submitted by completing the submission form at https://auroraprize.com.
 Submission form will be available as soon as the next nomination period is announced.
 The online nomination process is open to nominations worldwide.
 The eligibility criteria for both the Nominator (an individual or organization submitting a nomination for the Aurora Prize) and Nominee (an individual or a group of people nominated for the Aurora Prize) are presented in the text below.